Parent and Family Engagement Policy and Compact

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison for teacher and parent conferences.
+- Support two-way communication between families and staff through assistance of a parent liaison for interpretation and translation.

-- Expand access for family participation in informational meetings and learning sessions through parent classes offered through our parent resource center.
+- Expand access for family participation in informational meetings and learning sessions through FCPS News You Choose and monthly PTA meetings.

 School staff, parents/caregivers, and students must work together to ensure a student success.

 Provide a high-quality curriculum and instruction that enables students to meet challenging academic standard through the following actions: